nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bridalbuddy.jar` command to run the application.<br>
    A [(GUI)](#glossary) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
+    > If you need any help opening a command terminal, you may find the relevant information [here](https://www.youtube.com/watch?v=8gUvxU7EoNE) (for Windows users) or [here](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Click%20the%20Launchpad%20icon%20in,%2C%20then%20double%2Dclick%20Terminal.) (for macOS users).

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: